trxuanha/maximumcausaltree/README.md

 Step 2 - Build maximum causal trees for identified factors.

-Build MCT trees using class DyCausalTree.
+    Build MCT trees using class DyCausalTree for each factor.
 Call method constructTree() to build trees.

 Step 3 - Recommended the most effective factor

-Construct an object from class InterventionRecommender.
+    Construct an object from class InterventionRecommender with a list of maximum causal trees.
 Use method makeRecommendation to generate recommendations.

-These causal trees can then be used to recommend the most effective interventions.